Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-18-ai-beatsaber_custom_maps.md

 Custom maps can be downloaded from [https://bsaber.com/](https://bsaber.com/).
 Songs can be sorted according to rating which in my experience finds the highest quality maps.
 They can also be filtered according to difficulty for which I will select Expert+.
 While there are certainly some good lower difficulty levels, I find these to be the most interesting.

 For starters I will collect 5000 of these songs.
-Supposing on average songs are about 2 min in length that is about 5000*2/60 hours.
+It is hard to say how many hours this will be but I expect it to be somewhere between 100 and 200 hours.

 ## A typical map file